tt1pjm/pinetime-rust-riot/rust/app/src/watch_face.md

 Not necessary...
 The Safe Wrappers may be automatically generated!
 Let's learn how with a Rust Procedural Macro.

-# Generate Safe Wrappers with Rust Procedural Macros
+# Generate Safe Wrappers with Rust Procedural Macro

 As we have seen, to create a PineTime Watch Face we need to...